lagoon-road/lr-examples/adding-server-side-renderer.md

 .run('*', 'layouts.default')
 ```

-You can see that you can easily use multiple templates for different routes if you wished to.
+You can see that you can easily use multiple templates for different routes if you wish to.

 > We are passing in raw html to the renderer.
 Because of this it becomes very easy to use any templating engine, as long as you get a string back, you can use whatever you want.
 This is one of the ways that Lagoon road is unopinionated.

 ### Adding a component
 The template is in place, time to add the components.
-We will look at the template for the contact page, all the other middleware that we use for the components uses the same setup.
+We will look at the middleware for the contact page, all the other components use the same technique.

 ```
 module.exports = (next, relay) => {